Written by Tenley Haraldson.

-Next, fill a bowl with warm water, and saturate a microfiber cloth.
+Fill a bowl with warm water and saturate a microfiber cloth.
 Wring out any excess liquid and gently rock the damp cloth along the shoe’s surface to pull out stain residue.
 This should replace the stain remover (and stain particles) with water.

 If this process doesn’t completely remove stains, don't panic.
 Repeat the process but leave the stain remover on longer the next time.
 Let your sneakers dry at room temperature and you should be good to go!

-Can I Wash Fabric Sneakers in the Washing Machine?
+Can You Wash Sneakers in the Washing Machine?

-Probably, and you'll probably want to try this method with fabric sneakers (not a pair of luxury leather shoes)!
-Follow steps #1-3 from above.
+You can try this method with fabric sneakers – but not a pair of leather shoes!
+Follow steps #1-3.
 Once your stain remover has had enough time to work, place your shoes in the washer.
 Add a few towels to balance the machine, pump in some Natural Laundry Detergent, and run a cold/delicate cycle.

-Pro Tip: Never put shoes in the dryer, even on a low- or no-heat cycle.
+Never put shoes in the dryer, not even on a low-heat or no-heat cycle.
 The hot air can warp shoes and damage the glue that holds them together.

 There's no such thing as impossible stains, only stains that haven’t met our Natural Stain Remover.